Hydra 2.5.0 is out now. Check out what's new

 XPath Query Changes

 Script Recorder has transitioned to a standard XPath-style syntax.
-In the new format:
+In the new format, introduced in v6.5:

 • The ControlType is used as the XPath node (tag)